mithil27360/Cloud-drive/README.md

 ---

-##  Note
+## Learning Outcomes

-This project demonstrates a rigorous approach to **AI Engineering**.
-It is not just a chatbot, but an experimentation laboratory for testing hypotheses about RAG consistency, latency, and correctness.
+This project was built to understand the limits of LLMs in production-like environments.
+It focuses on **system design tradeoffs** (Consistency vs Latency) rather than just prompt engineering.